PixelPaper/imaging-and-data-visualisation/photography-and-photographers.md

 *Ideally* read the books.

 After you have researched the subject we want you to create at least **three cover designs**.
-You can produce more if you wish and can include designs for the spine and back if you feel the urge.
+You can produce more if you wish and include designs for the spine and back if you feel the urge.

 You don’t have to be a great artist to achieve great results on this project.